Situated Knowledge instead of Presumed Neutrality

 From their beginnings, both Women’s/Gender Studies and Postcolonial Studies have had critical perspectives on the dominant conceptions of scholarship and its epistemological underpinnings.
-One aspect is the role of academics in the process of knowledge production, for example their relationship to the object(s) of investigation.
+One aspect is the role of academics in the process of knowledge production, for example their relationship to the object(s) of investigation.“Knowledge from the point of view of the unmarked is truly fantastic, distorted, and irrational.”
+(Haraway, 1991, p.
+587)

 The insistence on neutrality in research, as in the findings’ independence from the researchers, has been widely questioned.
 For instance, Women’s Studies scholars have shown that an ostensibly neutral and universal perspective in fact often exhibits a gender bias.
 Such androcentrism, which implicitly takes masculinity as the norm, is one reason that literary studies entirely failed to recognize as literature certain genres such as personal letters and diaries, for example.
 It took a discussion about writers’ production conditions and the standards of evaluating their work in order to create a new perspective on who has been included in and excluded from the literary canon.
 Postcolonial Studies has shown that knowledge presented as universal is often Eurocentric and not, indeed, neutral.
 Some of the critiques have argued that political science research about non-Western countries often unthinkingly copies models and standards from European or North American countries.
 This is especially evident when it comes to topics and concepts such as democracy, progress, and development.